 Where the school makes arrangements for pupils to be provided with care and accommodation by a host family to which they are not related (for example, during a foreign exchange visit), we will request enhanced DBS checks with barred list information on those people.

-Where the school is organising such hosting arrangements overseas and host families cannot be checked in the same way, we will work with our partner schools abroad to ensure that similar
+Where the school is organising such hosting arrangements overseas and host families cannot be checked in the same way, we will work with our partner schools abroad to ensure that similar assurances are undertaken prior to the visit.

-6) PUBLIC INTEREST DISCLUSURE (WHISTLEBLOWING)
+6) PUBLIC INTEREST DISCLOSURE (WHISTLEBLOWING)

-- 6.1 This policy adheres to Diocese of Westminster guidance.2 - 6.2 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 6.3 All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
+- 6.1 This policy adheres to Diocese of Westminster guidance. - 6.2 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 6.3 All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
 If necessary, they should contact the DSL or the Chair of Governors. - 6.4 Whistleblowing: Any allegation of abuse made against a member of staff will be reported straight away to the Head Teacher or Principal.
 In cases where the Head Teacher or Principal is the subject of an allegation, it will be reported to the Chair of Governors.
-The school will follow the procedures set out in p16 of Keeping Children Safe in Education3. - 6.5 The school will consult with the LADO in the event of an allegation being made against a member of staff and adhere to the relevant procedures set out in Keeping Children Safe in Education. - 6.6 The DSL will liaise with the LADO ensuring that all allegations are reported to the LADO within one working day.
-Following consultation with the LADO, the Named Senior Officer will advise on all further action to be taken.
-Please note that the Head Teacher or Chair of Governors should not seek to interview the child/ren or members of staff involved until advice has been sought.
-Doing so may compromise any police interviews that may be necessary. - 6.7 The school will ensure that any disciplinary proceedings against staff relating to child protection matters are concluded in full even when the member of staff is no longer employed at the school and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable. - 6.8 Staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly, and consistently and to be kept informed of its progress.
-Suspension is not https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/912592/K eeping_children_safe_in_education_Sep_2020.pdf mandatory, nor is it automatic but, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children are protected.
+The school will follow the procedures set out in p16 of Keeping Children Safe in Education.

-2 http://rcdow.org.uk/att/files/public%20interest%20disclosure%20(whistleblowing)%20policy%202014.pdf
+&lt;sup>2 http://rcdow.org.uk/att/files/public%20interest%20disclosure%20(whistleblowing)%20policy%202014.pdf